codefresh-io/cfcrmigration/README.md

 ### How to run the script

-Run the script passing the codefresh account API key, shorthand for your account name  and the limit to restrict the no of repo pipeline to process.
+Run the script passing the codefresh account ```API key, account name  and a count ``` to limit to restrict the no of repo pipeline to process.

 E.g